Vendetta300/Certifications-review/SecOps C-(AI-ML Pen)/README.md

 Mode: Online, on-demand, with AI proctoring<br />
 Passing Criteria: 5 out of 8 flags (≥60%)<br />
 Style: Capture-the-Flag (CTF), hands-on labs<br />
-Price: £250 GBP, but sometimes they have discounts of 80% on their certificates .<br />
+Price: £250 GBP, but sometimes they have discounts of 80% on their certificates<br />

 **Exam Curriculum**